Calindra/deroll/README.md

 ## How to work

+This application has 3 packages:
+1. App: responsible for creating the link with application and adding handlers.
+1. Wallet: responsible for handle transactions in `advance` state with transactions and contracts from ETH.
+1. Router: responsible for handle transactions in `inspect` state and create report if necessary.

- There are three main parts:
+In app package, there are three main parts:

-1. Creation of the application using endpoint to Rollup, where the program will make the calls later.
+1. **Creation** of the application using endpoint to Rollup, where the program will make the calls later.
-1. The addition of the handlers that will be executed when the program receives the inputs, whether inspect or advance.
+1. The **addition of the handlers** that will be executed when the program receives the inputs, whether inspect or advance.
 Some another options are available.
 See more about later.
-1. Start the application, where the program in a loop will receive the inputs, execute the handlers.
+1. **Start the application**, where the program in a loop will receive the inputs, execute the handlers.

-- If input are from type  `inspect` the program will not return anything, but if the input are from type `advance` the program will return `accept` or `reject`.
+- If input are from type  `inspect` the handler will not return anything, but if the input are from type `advance` the program will return `accept` or `reject`.
 - In cases where advance is  `reject`, always return at least one is accept, otherwise return `reject` to rollup.

-### Another methods in handler state
+### Another methods

-Some options are available in handler state, see below:
+In app packages have some options are available, see below:

 #### createVoucher